 Before we get into the details, here’s everything you need to make these beer-braised Instant Pot carnitas happen tonight.

-- Spice Blend – chili powder, smoked paprika, onion powder, cumin, oregano, and a pinch of coriander
+- Spices: Chili powder, smoked paprika, onion powder, cumin, oregano, and a pinch of coriander give the pork that warm carnitas flavor.

 Swaps and Flavor-Boosting Variations

-- Cut the pork into even chunks.
-About 2-inch pieces cook evenly and shred like a dream.
+- Cut the pork evenly: Similar-sized chunks cook more evenly and shred better.

 Slow Cooker Instructions